ch8908/Thousnad2/PasscodeLock/README.md

 ####Create "Passcode Lock" related view controllers

 1. Create your "Passcode Lock" view controllers by inheriting **AbstractPasscodeLockViewController**.
-You should have 3 ViewControllers for:
+You should have 3 view controllers for:

 * Enable passcode lock.
 * Change passcode.
 * Verify passcode.